michalkrawczyk/STM32WB_BLE_Project/README.md

 to develop skills in programming STM32 microcontrollers and get familiar with newer solutions (STM32WB was released quite recently with introducing built-in BLE module)

+Project has been Abandoned due to mistake in design from biological side - roots tends to rot when humidity is at stable on not 0% level